MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

 ## Start the scan and confirm it finished

 1. Back in the Azure portal, return to Azure Information Protection to start the scanner.
-From the **Scanner** menu option, select **Nodes**.
-Select your computer name, and then the **Scan now** option:
+From the **Scanner** menu option, select **Profiles**.
+Select your profile name, and then the **Scan now** option:

     ![Initiate scan for the Azure Information Protection scanner](./media/scanner-scan-now.png)